kyleylikey/project-kolehiyo/design-doc.md

 **Python Version:** Python 3.10+
 **Libraries:**
 - openai — for interacting with the ChatGPT API
-- streamlit — for building a simple web interface
+- flask — for building backend and serving foundation for routing
 - json — for formatting/storing data (if needed)
 - dotenv — for managing the API key securely